ashutoshmjain/gita/src/mathuraChap07.md

 `Vishwamitra` - one of the seven `Bramhrishis` - was not born of `Bramha`.
 He reached this title through sheer hard work.
 The fame to his name was his devotion of Sun.
 His most precious verse was `Gaytri Mantra` - a devotional verse in glory of the god of light.
 It was believed Sun gave him the method to forge gold - a metal pale and shiny as the Sun, and as indestructible as the deity of its origin.

-It is believed `Indra` had sent `Menka` to seduce `Vishwamitra` for the method, but that is a separate story!
+It is believed `Indra` had sent `Menka` to seduce `Vishwamitra` for the method to forge gold, but that is a separate story!

 </div>